python-cmd2/cmd2/docs/migrating/incompatibilities.rst

 In cmd_, the `Cmd.identchars
 <https://docs.python.org/3/library/cmd.html#cmd.Cmd.identchars>`_ attribute
-contains the string of characters accepted for command names.
-Since version 0.9.0, ``cmd2`` has ignored ``identchars``. cmd_ uses those characters to split the first "word" of the input, but the parsing logic in ``cmd2`` parses on whitespace.
-This has the added benefit of full unicode support, unlike cmd_ or versions of ``cmd2`` prior to 0.9.0.
+contains the string of characters accepted for command names. cmd_ uses those characters to split the first "word" of the input, without requiring the user to type a space.
+For example, if ``identchars`` contained a string of all alphabetic characters, the user could enter a command like ``L20`` and it would be interpreted as the command ``L`` with the first argument of ``20``.

+Since version 0.9.0, ``cmd2`` has ignored ``identchars``; the parsing logic in ``cmd2`` splits the command and arguments on whitespace.
+While cmd_ technically supports unicode, as a practical matter, it would be nearly impossible to enumerate all the "alphabetic" unicode characters in the ``identchars`` attribute.

+If you really need this functionality in your app, you can add it back in by writing a :ref:`Postparsing Hook <features/hooks:Postparsing Hooks>`.

 Cmd.cmdqueue